Vellus hair beard is really just a fancier way of saying peach fuzz beard.

 Ultimately though, the best way to find out is to have your vitamin D levels checked at a lab and adjust supplementation accordingly if necessary.

 If you’re looking for quality Vit.
 D supplement, this is the one I’m taking.

-For many men, they do have high enough levels of testosterone and DHT, yet the beard is still not growing, and the peach fuzz hair isn’t converting to androgenic-hair.
+Many men have high enough levels of testosterone and DHT to grow facial hair, yet the beard is still not growing and there’s only vellus hair on the face.

 What’s the issue?